Michael Winterbottom: 2020s

 Winterbottom's 2023 political thriller Shoshana, previously titled Promised Land, had its world premiere at the 2023 Toronto International Film Festival.
 It is set in 1930s/1940s British Mandatory Palestine and stars Douglas Booth as Tom Wilkin and Harry Melling as Geoffrey J. Morton, two British police officers hunting Zionist militant Avraham Stern.
 It co-stars Irina Starshenbaum as Shoshana Borochov.
 The screenplay was written by Winterbottom, Laurence Coriat and Paul Viragh.
 Winterbottom has been developing the film for many years.
 In 2010, Jim Sturgess, Colin Firth and Matthew Macfadyen were announced as its stars.
 While the film never entered production in 2010, Winterbottom did shoot documentary footage in Israel at the time with surviving participants in the events.
 Filming began in October 2021 in the town of Ostuni in Italy, which doubled for Tel Aviv.

 In February 2025, Winterbottom began production on Gaza Year Zero.
 Reuniting him with his Eleven Days in May co-director Mohammed Sawwaf, the fictional film follows a 13-year-old boy and his family struggling to survive the destruction of war.
 Sawwaf is directing on location in Gaza, while Winterbottom is co-directing and editing in London.

-In 2025, Winterbottom is scheduled to begin filming The Trip to the Northern Lights, the fifth series of The Trip, with Steve Coogan and Rob Brydon, in Scandinavia.
+In 2025, Winterbottom also filmed The Trip to the Northern Lights, the fifth series of The Trip, with Steve Coogan and Rob Brydon, in Scandinavia.
+It is scheduled to be broadcast in the UK by Sky in autumn 2026.

 Future projects

-In December 2023, it was announced that Winterbottom will direct a new adaptation of Ernest Hemingway's classic novel A Farewell to Arms, starring Tom Blyth and Olivia Cooke.
+In December 2023, it was announced that Winterbottom will direct a new adaptation of Ernest Hemingway's classic novel A Farewell to Arms, starring Tom Blyth.
+Producers aim to begin filming in early 2027.

 In March 2023, it was announced that Winterbottom will write and direct Fall of the God of Cars, a 6-part miniseries in which Tony Shalhoub is set to play Lebanese/Brazilian auto executive Carlos Ghosn, who was arrested in Japan, eventually escaping house arrest and fleeing the country and prosecution.